-- 4.1 The Council's endorsement of this strategy sends a clear message that fraud against the Council will not be tolerated and where reported or identified will be dealt with in a professional and timely manner using all the sanctions available.
+4.1 The Council's endorsement of this strategy sends a clear message that fraud against the Council will not be tolerated and where reported or identified will be dealt with in a professional and timely manner using all the sanctions available.
 Through the creation and enhancement of a strong Anti-Fraud Culture the Council aims to deter potential perpetrators from targeting its finances, assets and services.

 - 4.2 In addition to this strategy there are a range of policies and procedures that help reduce the Council's fraud risks.
-These have been formulated in line with appropriate legislative requirements and professional best practice, and include:

-- An Anti-Fraud and Corruption Policy;

-- Anti-Bribery Policy:

-- Anti-Money Laundering Policy;

-- Whistleblowing Policy and Procedure;

-- Disciplinary Policy and Procedures; - Fraud Response Plan; - Financial Regulations and Standing Orders; - Code of Member Conduct; - Employee Code of Conduct; - Declaration of interest and gifts and hospitality procedures for Members and Officers: - An established Audit Committee: - An online Fraud Awareness training tool available for staff through BOLD; - Relevant documents, including invoices over £500, being made available to the public, partners, staff and members; - Participation in the Audit Commission's National Fraud Initiative and membership to the National Anti-Fraud Network. - 4.3 The expectation is that elected Members and employees of all levels will adopt the highest standards of propriety and accountability and demonstrate that the Council is acting in a transparent and honest manner.
+These have been formulated in line with appropriate legislative requirements and professional best practice, and include: - Corporate Anti-Fraud and Corruption Policy; - Corporate Anti-Bribery Policy; - Corporate Anti-Money Laundering Policy; - Confidential Reporting Policy; - Corporate Fraud Response Plan; - Disciplinary Procedure; - Financial Regulations and Standing Orders; - Code of Member Conduct; - Employee Code of Conduct; - Employee Code of Conduct Insider Dealing; - Employee Code of Conduct Register of Employees Interests; - Declaration of interest and gifts and hospitality procedures for Members and Officers: - An established Audit Committee: - E-learning fraud awareness training for employees accessible through POD; - Relevant documents, including invoices over £500, being made available to the public, partners, staff and members; - Participation in the Cabinet Office's National Fraud Initiative and membership to the National Anti-Fraud Network. - 4.3 The expectation is that elected Members and employees of all levels will adopt the highest standards of propriety and accountability and demonstrate that the Council is acting in a transparent and honest manner.
 Consequently, any Member / co-opted Member of the Council who commits a fraudulent act against the Council or is involved with bribery in the performance of their duties will be subjected to the Council's procedures for dealing with complaints of misconduct against Members operated via the Council's Monitoring Officer / Standards Committee and may be reported to the Police. - 4.4 Any Council employee committing a fraudulent act against the Authority or found to be involved with bribery in the performance of their duties will be subjected to the Council's disciplinary procedures and may be reported to the Police (whether or not the act is outside of their direct employee role).
 For instance benefit fraud, the misuse of a blue badge, submitting a false insurance claim against the Council, Council Tax evasion, Council Tax Support fraud or falsely claiming single person's discount are all offences against the Council that can be committed by employees outside of their direct role and which are likely to be subject to investigation under the Council's Disciplinary Procedure.
 Whilst the internal action in relation to both Members and employees will be entirely separate to any criminal sanction and the intrinsic link to the employment relationship can be considered by the Council. - 4.5 When fraud and / or bribery has occurred due to lack of internal control or an identified breakdown in controls, the relevant Executive Director will be responsible for ensuring appropriate improvements in systems of control are implemented in order to minimise the risk of recurrence.
 Where investigations are undertaken by CAFT, an audit report will be produced on any control weaknesses and follow up action undertaken as appropriate to ensure the implementation of improvements.